textcreationpartnership/A03620/README.md

 ##Content Summary##

 #####Front#####
-CERTEINE
-comfortable Expositions
-of the constant Martyr
-of Christ, M. Iohn Hooper,
-Bishop of Glocest

 1. TO ALL THE FAITHfull
 flocke of Christ, grace and
 peace from God the Creatour, Christ the